CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[2]

-In `student.php`, remove `as $row` in the `foreach` construct on line 5.
+In `Student.php`, remove `as $row` in the `foreach` construct on line 5.
 Execute the program.
 What is the error message?

 - Undefined variable: `row` on line 5